 Another way to state this is that no compiler (either C or SystemVerilog) can make argument coercions between a caller's declared formals and the callee's declared formals.
 This is because the callee's formal arguments are declared in a different language than the caller's formal arguments; hence there is no visible relationship between the two sets of formals.
-Users are expected to understand all argument relationships and provide properly matched types on both sides of the interface.
+Users are expected to understand all argument relationships and provide properly matched types on both sides of the interface (see section A.6.2).

 In SystemVerilog code, the compiler can change the formal arguments of a native SystemVerilog function and modify its code accordingly, because of optimizations, compiler pragmas, or command line switches.
+The situation is different for imported functions.
+A SystemVerilog compiler can not modify the C code, perform any coercions, or make any changes whatsoever to the formal arguments of an imported function.

-Similarly, a SystemVerilog compiler will naturally provide any necessary coercions for the actual arguments of every imported function call.
+A SystemVerilog compiler will provide any necessary coercions for the actual arguments of every imported function call.
 For example, a SystemVerilog compiler might truncate or extend bits of a packed array if the widths of the actual and formal arguments are different.
+Similarly, a C compiler can provide coercion for C types based on the relationship of the arguments in the exported function's C prototype (formals) and the exported function's C call site (actuals).
+However, a C compiler can not provide such coercion for SystemVerilog types.